kudobuilder/kudo/keps/0003-kep-cli.md

 ### User Stories

-#### Installing a Operator
+#### Installing an Operator

-As a user I want to be able to install a operator to my cluster.
+As a user I want to be able to install an operator to my cluster.

-#### Uninstalling a Operator
+#### Uninstalling an Operator

-As a user I want to be able to uninstall a operator from my cluster.
+As a user I want to be able to uninstall an operator from my cluster.

 #### Listing running Instances